Clare Ciborowska on Domestic Abuse: Coercive Control - Oct 2018

 Clare Ciborowska succeeds in Appeal of findings made at a private law (children) final hearing - Sep 2018

-Clare Ciborowska and Kirsten Japp talk with Worthing Law Society about domestic abuse cases in the courts - Sep 2018
+Clare Ciborowska and Kirsten Japp talk with Worthing Law Society about domestic abuse cases - Sep 2018

 Clare Ciborowska succeeds in complex fact-finding hearing in a private law case concerning allegations of coercive control - Aug 2018